petterjuan/agentic-reliability-framework/README.md

 A dual-architecture reliability framework where **OSS analyzes and creates intent**, and **Enterprise safely executes intent**.

 This repository contains the **Apache 2.0 OSS edition (v3.3.5 Stable)**.
 Enterprise components are distributed separately under a commercial license.

+> **v3.3.6 Production Stability Release**
+>
+> This release finalizes import compatibility, eliminates circular dependencies,
+> and enforces clean OSS/Enterprise boundaries.
+> **All public imports are now guaranteed stable for production use.**

+## 🔒 Stability Guarantees (v3.3.6+)

+ARF v3.3.6 introduces **hard stability guarantees** for OSS users:

+- ✅ No circular imports
+- ✅ Direct, absolute imports for all public APIs
+- ✅ Pydantic v2 ↔ Dataclass compatibility wrapper
+- ✅ Graceful fallback behavior (no runtime crashes)
+- ✅ Advisory-only execution enforced at runtime

+If you can import it, it is safe to use in production.

 ---